nickstuer/music-bar/README.md

 Loads playlists automatically from Apple Music after the application is launched.

 ### Song Search
-Easily search for and play a song direclty from the status bar widget.
+Easily search for and play a song directly from the status bar widget.

 ## 💎 Screenshots